SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/ui-migration.md

 responsibilities.
 The two main points affecting you in this context is **6.4.3** and **11.6.1** in the PCI-DSS link above.

+Please note that this only applies to payment methods that are affected by PCI-DSS (Card, Vipps and/or Mobile Pay).
+If you only offer payment methods not affected by PCI-DSS (Invoice, Swish and/or Trustly), no actions are necessary.
+If you want to add PCI-DSS affected payment methods later, this is something you need to consider.

 To learn more about how PCI-DSS affects you, we also have reading available in [Danish][da]{:target="_blank"}, [Finnish][fi]{:target="_blank"}, [Norwegian][no]{:target="_blank"} and [Swedish][se]{:target="_blank"}.